ssec/polar2grid/doc/source/design_overview.rst

 --------------

 |project|, and the SatPy library it depends on, use
-:doc:`DataArray <xarray:data-structures>` objects provided by the XArray library.
+:doc:`DataArray <xarray:user-guide/data-structures>` objects provided by the XArray library.
 Additionally, these ``DataArray`` objects use :doc:`dask arrays <dask:array>` underneath.
 These libraries and their data structures provide community-supported